AndersDeath/diary2/000-current.md

 ## 12 December - Monday - Yerevan - 74 day of immigration

 Today I did a lot of things.
 Unfortunately it's again to hard to make a notarial power of attorney.
+I improved some code for my own goals and for drsmile.
+The most part of the day I was coding.